 22 Nov '21

-we acknowledge and celebrate Australia's First Peoples on whose traditional lands we meet, and pay our respect to the elders past, present and emerging
+we acknowledge and celebrate Australia's First Peoples on whose traditional lands we meet, and pay our respect to the elders past and present

 |11:05||intro: livecoding (yay)|